-St Joseph’s Relationships and Sex Education programme will:
+St Joseph’s PSHE and RSE programme will:

 - Acknowledge, respect and value the moral teachings of the Catholic Church.